zilliztech/doc_en/infini/install_infini_bi.md

 ## Configure the visualized interface

 1. In the login page, enter username and password to log in.

-   - Default username: `zilliz`
-   - Default password: `zilliz`
+The default username is `zilliz` and the default password is `zilliz`.

 2. After login, enter information for the MegaWise database.
 Save the information and jump to the dashboard page.